p2panda/aquadoggo/README.md

 As well as these yet-to-be implemented features, there are also general networking concerns (exposing your IP address, sharing data with untrusted peers) that you should take into account when participating in any network, and particularily in peer-to-peer networks.

 So although `aquadoggo` is already very useful in many cases, there are others where it won't be a good fit yet or we would actively warn against use.
 For now, any uses which would be handling especially sensitive data are not recommended, and any users who have special network security requirements need to take extra precautions.
+Reach out on our [official chat](https://wald.liebechaos.org/) if you have any questions.

 ## License